-In 2017, payable corporate income tax for the activity in the Republic of Lithuania is EUR 15,865.
+In 2018, payable corporate income tax for the activity in the Republic of Lithuania is EUR 36,711.
 Payable corporate income tax for the activity in the Republic of Latvia is EUR 0 (as of 1 January 2018, no corporate income tax is payable).
-Deferred tax asset was formed for EUR 129,687 thousand.

-For calculation of corporate income tax in the Republic of Lithuania and Latvia in 2017 and 2016, a profit tax rate of 15% was applied.
+For calculation of corporate income tax in the Republic of Lithuania in 2018 and 2017, a profit tax rate of 15% was applied.